 We are Jungkook-ing up something for you today, #BTSARMY.— Target (@Target) April 12, 2019

-Best Buy, the consumer electronics retailer, kicked off 2019 with a tailgate tour for Tech Zone.
+Consumer electronics retailer kicked off 2019 with a tailgate tour for Tech Zone.
 Think shipping container outfitted with gadgets to showcase the ways technology can transform the football-watching experience.
 In a related social media sweepstakes, Best Buy asked football fans to share what gameday tech they’d like to upgrade, using hashtag #BestBuyTechZoneSweepstakes, for a chance to win prizes (hashtag mentions: 27.6k, engagement: 3.3k).

-Lowe’s, the home improvement chain, didn’t rely on a single moment or campaign to propel social media.
+The home improvement chain didn’t rely on a single moment or campaign to propel social media.
 The retailer took a slow and steady approach using the hashtag #LowesforPros, which generated a consistent flow of mentions during a six-month period.

 The hashtag was used by Lowe’s corporate social media accounts and individual stores to share announcements and engage with followers.
 It was also popular among consumers to share raves about the retailer and share pictures of their renovation projects.

 Slow and steady wins the race.
 Instead of doubling down on a flashy one-time campaign, opt for a consistent initiative you can use year-round. #LowesForPros provided a simple and low cost way to create a unified voice and engagement and even incorporated user-generated content.
 During times when engagement is low, create a call to action using the tag to reactivate use.